Colugo: Movement

-Colugos are proficient gliders, and thought better adapted for flight than any other gliding mammal.
+Colugos are proficient gliders, and thought to be better adapted for flight than any other gliding mammal.
 They can travel as far as 70 m from one tree to another without losing much altitude, with a Malayan colugo (Galeopterus variegatus) individual having been observed traveling about 150 m in one glide.

 Their ability to glide is possible because of a large membrane of skin that extends between their paired limbs.
 This gliding membrane, or patagium, runs from the shoulder blades to the fore paws, from the tip of the rear-most fingers to the tip of the toes, and from the hind legs to the tip of the tail.
 Colugos' gliding ability is aided by specialized muscles that control the tension and movement of the gliding membrane.
 The platysma myoides and platysma cervicale help adjust the patagium’s shape for better control during flight.
 The sternomastoideus and cleidomastoideus stabilize the head and neck, improving balance and maneuverability mid-air.
 The spaces between the colugo's fingers and toes are webbed.
 As a result, colugos were once considered to be close relatives of bats.
 Today, on account of genetic data, they are considered to be more closely related to primates.